PMBio/deeprvat/deeprvat/annotations/README.md

 The pipeline uses left-normalized bcf files containing variant information, a reference fasta file as well as a text file that maps data blocks to chromosomes as input.
 It is expected that the bcf files contain the columns "CHROM" "POS" "ID" "REF" and "ALT".
 Any other columns, including genotype information are stripped from the data before annotation tools are used on the data.
 The variants may be split into several vcf files for each chromosome and each "block" of data.
 The filenames should then contain the corresponding chromosome and block number.
 The pattern of the file names, as well as file structure may be specified in the corresponding [config file](config/deeprvat_annotation_config.yaml).

 ## Requirements
-BCFtools as well as HTSlib should be installed on the machine, [CADD](https://github.com/kircherlab/CADD-scripts/tree/master/src/scripts) as well as [VEP](http://www.ensembl.org/info/docs/tools/vep/script/vep_download.html) will be installed by the pipeline together with the [plugins](https://www.ensembl.org/info/docs/tools/vep/script/vep_plugins.html) for primateAI and spliceAI.
+BCFtools as well as HTSlib should be installed on your machine.
+The repositories [CADD](https://github.com/kircherlab/CADD-scripts/tree/master/src/scripts),  [faatpipe](https://github.com/HealthML/faatpipe) , [kipoi-veff2](https://github.com/kipoi/kipoi-veff2) as well as [VEP](http://www.ensembl.org/info/docs/tools/vep/script/vep_download.html) together with the [plugins](https://www.ensembl.org/info/docs/tools/vep/script/vep_plugins.html) for primateAI and spliceAI, should be cloned on your machine.
+This can be performed automatically using the [setup script](setup_annotation_workflow.sh).

 Annotation data for CADD, spliceAI and primateAI should be downloaded.
-The path to the data may be specified in the corresponding [config file](config/deeprvat_annotation_config.yaml).
+The path to the data and repositories may be specified in the corresponding [config file](config/deeprvat_annotation_config.yaml).

-Download path:
+Download paths:
 - [CADD](http://cadd.gs.washington.edu/download)
 - [SpliceAI](https://basespace.illumina.com/s/otSPW8hnhaZR)
 - [PrimateAI](https://basespace.illumina.com/s/yYGFdGih1rXL)